There are many similarities and some differences between a DMS/EDMS and an ECM.

 Document Workflow Processes that may involve one or more steps, including conditional steps on actions like validation or user approvals, are often called workflows.
 Creating and maintaining workflows can be a major component of a document management system, with rules engines or external integrations, or it may be kept to a minimum with very simple workflows that do not allow for customization.
 FormKiQ's Essential Function: Document Organization and Classification

-Document Data and Metadata Validation Validation usually means checking for required document content or metadata, such as a required content type or required tags, but it can also include processing and analyzing document content or metadata to find and offer correction actions.
+Document Data and Metadata Validation Validation usually means checking for required document content or metadata, such as a required content type or required attributes, but it can also include processing and analyzing document content or metadata to find and offer correction actions.
 For example, a customer signature from a scanned document could require validation against a previously-recorded signature already stored in the system for that customer.
 FormKiQ's Essential Function: Document Processing and Transformation

 Document Collaboration Some document management systems provide collaboration tools, sometimes even in realtime.
 Other systems provide a checkout process allowing a user to lock a file while changing and unlocking upon checking that file back into the system.
 Another common solution is to integrate with existing collaboration tools, such as Amazon WorkDocs, Microsoft Office, or Google Drive.
 FormKiQ's Essential Function: Document Processing and Transformation